A cheque deposit results in an inflow of funds.

 Do you know why the entity offers such a discount?

-Cash Inflows will reduce the financing costs.
-So, the entity offers a discount.
-However, the discount offered shall not exceed the interest costs saved.
-The discounts will not exceed 2%-5% of the total receivable in general.
+Cash Inflows will reduce financing costs, so the entity offers a discount.
+However, the discount provided shall not exceed the interest costs saved.
+The discounts will not generally exceed 2%- 5% of the total receivable.

-Now that we understand the reasons for allowing discounts, we will learn how to record such discount journal entries.
+Now that we understand why discounts are allowed, we will learn how to record such discount journal entries.

-We need to note that the debtor’s balance will be on credit side of journal entry for the full amount.
+We must note that the debtor’s balance will be on the credit side of the journal entry for the full amount.
 Discounts will not impact it.
 This is because the entity forgoes the amount, and the balance will be a receipt in the form of a cheque.

 Conclusion:

-The cheque deposited in the bank journal entry is to debit the bank account and credit the giver.
-The giver can be debtors or any other entity from whom amounts are due.
+The cheque deposited in the bank journal entry will be debited to the bank account and credited to the giver.
+The giver can be a debtor or any other entity from whom amounts are due.
 If any discounts are allowed, the GL will be debited to the extent of the discount, and the balance will hit the bank account.
-These days we have Cheque deposit machines as well to facilitate easy banking for customers.
+These days, we also have cheque deposit machines to facilitate easy customer banking.